CBRZY/DigitalCapitan/README.md

 ## Ahoy 👋

-- 🔭 I’m currently working on mobile apps 📱 to make life easier
+- 👨‍💻 I’m currently working on mobile apps 📱 to make life easier
-- 🌱 I’m currently learning Unity
+- 🌱 I’m currently upgrading my NodeJS skills
 - 👯 I’m looking to collaborate on a Flutter Open-Source project!
 - 🤔 I’m looking for help with World 🌏 Domination
 - 💬 Ask me about my current Flutter projects